 Common sources of frustration at work

-People aren’t communicating effectively in your team or organisation, resulting in misunderstandings and wasted effort.
+People aren’t communicating effectively in your team, resulting in misunderstandings and wasted effort.

-Team members that feel as if they aren’t being rewarded or acknowledged for good work begin to think that it’s a thankless task.
+Team members that feel as if they aren’t being rewarded or acknowledged for good work begin to think that it’s a waste of time.

-Sometimes people are frustrated by the limited opportunity for advancement in their team.
+Sometimes people are frustrated by the limited opportunity for promotions in their team.
 Look for ways to give them opportunities to develop, even if they can’t get a promotion right now.

-Inefficient, slow or ineffective processes can be a cause of significant frustration.
+Inefficient, slow processes can be a cause of frustration.
 “This is a waste of my time, there is an easier way!”

-When a team member makes the effort to speak up with improvement opportunities or suggestions without any of them being adopted or heard, frustration is sure to follow.
+When a team member makes the effort to speak up with improvement ideas without any of them being accepted, frustration is sure to follow.
 “Why bother?”

 Can you fix your team frustration problem?